Articles

 Pros of SweetProcess:

-• Includes version control and public/private sharing options
+- Includes version control and integration with Zapier

 Cons of SweetProcess:

-• Does not include robust testing or compliance tracking for regulated industries
+- Does not include compliance tracking or mobile-specific features for field workers

 Pricing

 Process Street uses custom pricing based on company size and feature requirements.
-All paid plans require contacting sales for a quote, and there is no public pricing for any tier.
+All paid plans require contacting sales for a quote.
+There is no free tier, but a trial may be available upon request.

-• Enterprise Plan: Contact sales (custom users).
-Includes custom data limits, BI platform integration, dedicated success manager, and advanced security features (SSO, SCIM, Data residency).
+- Enterprise Plan: Contact sales (custom users).
+Includes custom data limits, BI platform integration, dedicated success manager, and advanced security (SSO, SCIM, Data residency).

 Pros of Process Street: